Best Practice: Antibiotic Stewardship

 Palliative Care is a philosophy of care particularly appropriate for those with advanced chronic disease for which there is no cure and for those who choose comfort and quality of life as their most important goal of care.
 Palliative care strives to provide optimal pain and symptom management while focusing on the psychosocial and spiritual needs of the individual.
 Key components of palliative care include pain and symptom management as well as spiritual and psychosocial care.
 Palliative care differs from hospice in that it can include curative interventions and does not require a six-month prognosis.
 CareChoice endorses the provision of palliative care for those for whom it is appropriate.
 Palliative care includes but is not limited to hospice care and comfort care.
 Comfort care is a term sometimes used to direct care orders when a resident is nearing end of life.
 Comfort care may also be specified by the physician on the POLST.
 The Minnesota Network of Hospice and Palliative Care website offers resources and information on this best practice.

 Best Practice: Pain Management

-The Pain Management Program is a comprehensive approach to interdisciplinary identification and treatment of pain in both the short and long term care population.
-The components of the program were developed in 2009 when 18 member nursing homes participated in Resident Centered Pain Care, a successful year long project to reduce the incidence of moderate to severe pain in patients and residents of these homes.
-The Pain Identification/Review form is intended to be used routinely to detect indications of pain.
+Included here are CareChoice tools developed to support a pain management program that addresses the interdisciplinary identification and treatment of pain in both the short and long term care population.
+The Pain Protocol and Pain Management Policy outline facility position and expectations for the management of pain.
+The Pain Identification/Review form is intended to be used routinely to detect indications of resident pain.
 The Pain Assessment provides a framework for a thorough assessment of pain in both cognitively intact and impaired individuals.
-The pain program included extensive staff education on pain management including both medication and non-medication interventions.
+A successful pain management program should include staff education on pain management using both medication and non-medication interventions.